Akashog123/SpendinSight/README.md

 # Personal Finance Visualizer

-A simple web application for tracking personal finances built with Next.js.
+A comprehensive web application for tracking personal finances built with Next.js.
+This app helps you manage income, expenses, and provides visual insights to support healthy financial habits.

 ## Overview

-The Personal Finance Visualizer lets you:
+The Personal Finance Visualizer offers a streamlined interface to:
-- Add, edit, and delete transactions (amount, date, description)
+- Add, edit, and delete transactions with details such as amount, date, description, and category.
-- View a list of transactions
+- Display a detailed list of transactions with filtering options.
-- Visualize monthly expenses with an interactive bar chart
+- Visualize monthly expenses and income trends with interactive charts.
+- Ensure data accuracy through robust form validation and intuitive error handling.

-The app is designed with responsive layouts and error state handling to ensure a smooth user experience.
+The application is designed for responsiveness and reliability, providing a seamless experience on all devices.

 ## Technology Stack

-- Next.js
+- Next.js for server-side rendering and routing
-- React
+- React for building dynamic user interfaces
-- shadcn/ui
+- shadcn/ui for modern UI components
-- Recharts
+- Recharts for data visualization
-- MongoDB
+- MongoDB for scalable, document-based data storage

 ## Getting Started